tutulino/Megaminer/Readme.md

 * Support reporting mining stats to multipoolminer.io/monitor
 * Allow mining specific Algo instead of coin in Manual mode
 * Profit display in mBTC instead of BTC with too many zeroes
-* Support profitability info for additional coins from WhatToMine pool (added by tutulino now)
+* Support profitability info for all coins on WhatToMine
-* Power usage approximation for AMD and CPU
+* Power usage approximation for AMD and CPU when Afterburner integration is off
 	- You will need to add TDP values for your hardware in _cpu-tdp.json_ or _amd-cards-tdp.json_ if they are not there
 * Support any fiat currency which is supported by CoinDesk for profit display
 * Allow dual mining any Ethash coin instead of ETH/ETC only